HakkaTjakka/Project-OpenRA-Map-Editor/README.md

 	Creates modified map.bin.new file with the changed map.bin data, rename the map.bin.new to map.bin

-	Dut dir (or .zip to .oramap inside the dir...) into right place of OpenRA, and test pathfinder with the new version with improved pathfinder code.
+	Put dir (or .zip to .oramap inside the dir...) into right place of OpenRA, (something like: ~/snap/openra/1359/.config/openra/maps/ra/release-20210321)
+		and test pathfinder with the new version with improved pathfinder code.

 ```